divVerent/aaaaxy/CONTRIBUTING.md

 - The model or entity that has been used must be named.

-- It must not have been trained or prompted on code with incompatible licenses.
-Neither must the output for any other reason be derivative of code with incompatible licenses.
+- It must not have been trained or prompted on works with incompatible licenses.
+Neither must the output for any other reason be derivative of works with incompatible licenses.

-- All authors of code that went into the training or prompting, or that the submission is otherwise derivative of, must be named and the respective licenses be stated.
+- All authors of works that went into the training or prompting, or that the submission is otherwise derivative of, must be named and the respective licenses be stated.